sguir/ppgcourse/exercise_BP.md

 cd ppgdata
 tar -xvzf ppg_bp_2019.tar.gz
 ```
-The folder ppg_bp_2019 with three main subfolders:
+The folder ppg_bp_2019 has three main subfolders:

-* input_data: genotype and covariables input data and the script baypass_utils.R needed to run BayPass.
+* input_data: genotype and covariate input data and the script baypass_utils.R needed for some analysis.
-* results: results previously obtained for a matter of visualization.
+* results: previously obtained results for a matter of visualization.
 * forR: previously obtained results that are necessary to plot some results obtained during this practical class and to execute some of the BayPass models (since we will not have enough time to run everything during the class).

 The files in each subfolder are classified according to the model/process (e.g., CORE, AUX,...)

 Open two containers: one (on your right) will be used to run Baypass ("BayPass container") and the other (on your left) to perform analysis and plots in R (just to avoid to upload the R libraries each time).